View the elapsed execution time of individual statements in your shader to understand where it spends the most time.

 Because Updating Shaders maintains your view in the captured

-Metal frame, you can easily make successive changes to your shader source for iterative optimization.
+Metal frame, you can easily make successive changes to your shader source code for iterative optimization.